 4-30-1835 Stronach, AUT – 1-2-1921 Munich, GERBack to Artist IndexView Artists Paintings

-During his early years, Franz Defregger developed a strong love of music, and learned to play the flugelhorn.
-He soon became a member of a local band in Dölsach, playing at weddings, assemblies, and balls.
-Franz also displayed an early talent for drawing and woodcarving, which he developed autodidactically while working on his father's farm.
+During his early years, Franz Defregger developed a strong love of music and learned to play the flugelhorn.
+He soon became a member of a neighborhood band in Dölsach, playing at weddings, assemblies, and dancing balls.
+Franz also displayed an early ability at drawing and woodcarving, which he developed in his spare time while working on his father's farm.

-After his father died in 1858, Franz took over the farm at the age of twenty-three.
-Defregger moved to Innsbruck and studied woodcarving with the sculptor Michael Stolz, a professor at the Innsbrucker Trade School.
-Stoltz soon recognized Franz Defregger's greater talent as a painter, and in the autumn of 1860, he arranged a meeting with Karl von Piloty at the Academy of Fine Arts in Munich.
-On 19 July 1861, Defregger passed the entrance examination and was accepted into the Academy.
-In the autumn of that year, he enrolled in a painting class given by Hermann Anschutz.
+After his father died, Franz Defregger at the age of twenty-three was responsible the farm.
+Defregger moved to Innsbruck to develop more his interest in woodcarving with the sculptor Michael Stolz, at the Innsbruck Trade School.
+Stoltz soon recognized Franz Defregger's talent as a painter, and in 1860, he organized a meeting with history painter Karl von Piloty at the Academy of Fine Arts in Munich.
+In 1861, Defregger passed the entrance exam and was accepted into the Academy enrolling in a painting class given by Hermann Anschutz.